 I have muscle atrophy and weakness in my hand and fingers from a pinched ulnar nerve.
 It’s permanent damage.
 I think I damaged my ulnar nerve while resting my arm on the arm rest of my chair at work.

-Shortly after my tummy tuck operation I developed a weakness in my right hand.
+Shortly after having surgery I developed a weakness in my right hand.
 I first noticed it during my normal exercise routine which included a limited number of finger tip pushups.
 Following surgery, I could no longer do finger tip pushups nor could I even hold myself up in that position.
 I first attributed this weakness due to my recovery period following surgery.
 I was wrong.

 Muscle Atrophy Pictures